Australian and New Zealand Shakespeare Association Conference

 The winner and two additional finalists will also be invited to present their paper in a dedicated plenary panel to be scheduled on the “Well Met” program.

 You are eligible to enter for the prize if:

-- You are enrolled as an Honours, Masters or PhD student or its equivalent.
-If you have submitted your thesis but it has not been examined, you would still be eligible.
+- You are enrolled as an Honours, Masters, or PhD student or its equivalent.
+If you have submitted your thesis but it has not been examined, you will still be eligible.

 Submit your paper to:

 Professor Laurie Johnson, ANZSA President (email@example.com)